bberka/AspNetCore.Authorization.Extender/README.md

 By using this you can set specific permission for each endpoint and assign those to users.

 This gives overall more control over authorization and rather than editing controllers to change who accesses which endpoint.
-You can assign a role group to a user and then define which permissions are allowed for each role group in your database.
-When user logins you take all the permissions in users role group and add as claim and the library will do the rest.
-When you want to remove a permission from a user you just remove it from the role group and it will be removed from user.

-However keep in mind that once a claim is created it will not be removed until user logs out and logs back in.

 ### Implementing permission to an Endpoint
 ```csharp